The Downsides of Usability

 When you can't sense an activity, you lose your sense of particpation in the activity.
 When you lose your sense of particiatpion, you feel less like the driver and more and more like a passenger.
 The driver is someone important.
 A passenger could be anybody.

-So there's something missing from a frictionless life. ("Yeah!
-Friction, stupid!").
-Maybe this is why some people prefer a fraught relatinonship to no relationship at all.
+There's something missing from a frictionless life.
+Maybe this is why some people prefer a fraught relationship to no relationship at all.

 That said, people obviously prefer automatics to stickshifts.
 But I think that's because most people consider driving a necessary evil, and the people who lament the demise of the stickshift are predisposed to find driving fun.

-So making things easier is good when it eliminates a necessary evil.
-The trouble comes when people disagree on what constitutes a necessary evil.
+So making things easier is good when it eliminates a necessary evil, but people disagree on what constitutes a necessary evil.

 Waste